nicolastonon/EFTSimPheno/README.md

 RELEASE=10_2_5 #DIGI RECO Step1/2 + MINIAOD
 ```

+*NB: make sure to run under the same ARCH with which you built the CMSSW dir (independent of gridpack's ARCH).*

 </details>

-Then, setup your workind directory:
+Then, setup your working directory:

 ```
 mkdir myDir